tmf7/Quake2-Game-Mod-Final-Project/documents/Freehill Q2 Mod Readme.txt

 	--> Clicking on another monster with a host causes the host to attack that monster --> If the host dies or is released, the player returns to ghostmode

--> In hostmode, the player obliterates the host by presses 'f'
+-> In hostmode, the player obliterates the host by pressing 'f'

 -> In ghostmode, the player toggles possession of nearest monster by pressing 'r'

 -> In hostmode, the player harmlessly releases a host by pressing 'r'

--> In ghostmode any monster the player touches becomes the new host
+-> In ghostmode, if the player has no host, any monster the player touches becomes the new host

--> There is a 3 second cooldown for touching the newly spawned player husk, as well as touch-possession of monsters
+-> There is a 3 second cooldown for touching the newly spawned player husk, as well as any possession of monsters